• Home

 Review by Stephen Grigg

-Hansel D’Roza and his set team have their work cut out as the characters appear in no less than fourteen locations including the Forth Bridge and the London Palladium.
+Hansel D’Roza and his set team have their work cut out as the characters appear in no less than fourteen locations, including the Forth Bridge and the London Palladium, showcasing the versatility often seen in Sheffield Theatre productions.

 PUBLICITY